 A solid state hard drive or solid state disk drive (SSD) is actually not a disk at all.
 This type of storage memory device uses flash memory technology to store information.

-Flash memory stores data in a series of semi-conductor memory chips.
-In simple terms, the movement of electrons in tiny transistor circuits determines whether the digital bit is a 1 or 0 and a series of these integrated together make up the digital code for the stored information.
+Flash memory stores data in semi-conductor memory chips, which are composed of millions of memory cells.
+In simple terms, the movement of electrons in tiny transistor circuits determines whether the cell has a digital bit value of a 1 or 0.
+A series of these cells integrated together make up the digital code for the stored information.

 Flash memory can be either non-volatile (NAND) or volatile (SDRAM).
-Non volatile memory means that the data stored on the device is retained even though no power is flowing to the device.
+Non volatile memory means the retention of data stored on the device even though no power is flowing to it.
 This is the same situation as hard disk drive storage.
-On the other hand, volatile memory requires current or power to flow in order to maintain the storage of data.
+On the other hand, volatile memory requires current or power to flow to maintain the storage of data.
+Once the power is off, loss of the stored information occurs.

 SSDs use the same interface as hard disk drives (HDDs) and therefore, can replace disk drives in many situations.
 However, there are some major differences between solid state hard drives and traditional hard drives.